tarek421995/django-RESTFUL-API/README.md

 # for deployment visit this url https://developer.mozilla.org/en-US/docs/Learn/Server-side/Django/Deployment
 the app is running on heruko on
 ##### https://restapp-django.herokuapp.com/api/postings/
+ # useful command for django and deployment
+ $ python manage.py collectstatic //this is for collect the staticfiles in folder to serving online

+ $ python manage.py createsuperuser // to  create admin user that is realted to your use

 ### Software

 thank for :